bodkan/admixr/vignettes/tutorial.md

 admixture hypotheses.
 However, although powerful and comprehensive, it is not exactly known for being user-friendly.

-A typical ADMIXTOOLS workflow usually involves a combination of `sed`/`awk`/shell scripting and manual editing to create different configuration files.
+A typical ADMIXTOOLS workflow often involves a combination of `sed`/`awk`/shell scripting and manual editing to create different configuration files.
 These are then passed as command-line arguments to one of ADMIXTOOLS commands and control how to run a particular analysis.
 The results are then redirected to another file, which has to be parsed by the user to extract values of interest, often using command-line utilities again or (worse) by manual copy-pasting.
 The processed results are then analysed in R, Excel or another program.

 This workflow is very cumbersome, especially if one wants to explore many hypotheses involving different combinations of populations.
 Most importantly,